OAI/OpenAPI-Specification/proposals/003_Clarify-Nullable.md

 Field Name | Type | Description
 ---|:---:|---
-<a name="schemaNullable"></a>nullable | `boolean` | A `true` value expands the allowed type defined by the `type` keyword, only if `type` is explicitly defined within the same Schema Object.
+<a name="schemaNullable"></a>nullable | `boolean` | A `true` value adds `"null"` to the allowed type specified by the `type` keyword, only if `type` is explicitly defined within the same Schema Object.
 Other Schema Object constraints retain their defined behavior, and therefore may disallow the use of `null` as a value.
 A `false` value leaves the specified or default `type` unmodified.
 The default value is `false`.
 <hr>

 ## Detailed design